 - 2/37 of the lesser of remaining deductions or remaining excess income over that threshold.

-This formula may reduce or eliminate the benefit of itemizing for higher-income individuals, even if they have large deductible expenses.
-Therefore, while more taxpayers may consider itemizing due to the temporarily expanded SALT cap, the phase-down rule means high-income filers may not see a full benefit.
+This formula could reduce or eliminate the benefit of itemizing for higher-income individuals, even if they have large deductible expenses.
+Therefore, while more taxpayers may consider itemizing under the House bill due to the temporarily expanded SALT cap, the phase-down rule means high-income filers may not see a full benefit.

 Examples of Standard and Itemized Deductions